rainlab/editable-plugin/readme.md

 ## Front-end JavaScript and StyleSheet

 The components in this plugin provide custom stylesheet and javascript files to function correctly on the front-end.
 Ensure that you have `{% scripts %}` and `{% styles %}` in your page or layout.

+The styles also depend on the October JavaScript Framework, so ensure the `{% framework %}` tag is also included in your page or layout.